nikosportolos/dart_package/README.md

 ### Setting up secrets in GitHub

-In order to upload Coverage reports to Codecov or/and to publish a dart package on [pub.dev](https://pub.dev) we need to set up the corresponding tokens as secrets in our GitHub repository.
+In order to upload Coverage reports to Codecov or/and to publish a package on [pub.dev](https://pub.dev) we need to set up the corresponding tokens as secrets in our GitHub repository.

 You can find [here](https://docs.github.com/en/codespaces/managing-codespaces-for-your-organization/managing-encrypted-secrets-for-your-repository-and-organization-for-github-codespaces)